 The common names for members of the Hardy perennial Arctostaphylos family include Bearberry, Bear's grape, Manzanita, Sandberry, Mountain box, Mealberry, Kinnikkinick, Hog cranberry.

 They typically flower from late summer to early autumn.

 Arctostaphylos are prostrate shrubs that have a dark evergreen foliage, they typically have many flowers of pink or white and they bear red fruits.
-They are ideal for use as ground cover in small bare places.

 Manzanita Photograph by Tom Hilton.